State of New York

 On March 26, 2024, in a post on his Truth Social website, Trump attacked both Justice Merchan and his daughter.
 That day, Merchan imposed a gag order forbidding Trump to publicly comment on court staff, prosecutors, prospective jurors, or their families, or to cause others to make such statements, in a way that interferes with the case.

 On March 27 and 28, Trump again referenced Merchan's daughter on social media.
 On March 29, Bragg asked Merchan to broaden the gag order so it would protect Bragg and Merchan's families, On April 1, Merchan did so, writing that Trump's continued attacks posed a "very real" threat to the integrity of proceedings and could cause those involved in the case to fear for themselves and their families, which would "undoubtedly interfere with the fair administration of justice and constitutes a direct attack on the Rule of Law itself."
-On April 11, Trump disparaged two expected witnesses, Michael Cohen and Stormy Daniels, on social media, testing the limits of the April 1 order.
+On April 11, Trump disparaged expected witnesses Cohen and Daniels on social media, referring to them as dishonest "sleaze bags".
+On May 6, Merchan found Trump in contempt of court for the tenth time, but stated that he did not wish to jail Trump due to the fact that Trump was a former and potentially the next president.

 Read More...